-- Example 1: Stacheldraht DDoS Tool Communications (ICMP)

-- Example 2: ServHelper (HTTP)

-- Example 3: AESDDoS (TCP; Custom protocol)
+- Example 1: Stacheldraht DDoS Tool Communications (ICMP) on page 65 - Example 2: ServHelper (HTTP) on page 67 - Example 3: AESDDoS (TCP; Custom protocol) on page 69

 Example 1: Stacheldraht DDoS Tool Communications (ICMP)

 Stacheldraht agents and masters communicate using ICMP echo replies.
 These messages carry specific strings that distinguish them from normal ICMP packets.
 A sample trace showing a DDoS master responding to a status query from an agent is provided below.
 A machine infected with a Stacheldraht agent will send status queries at regular time intervals in an attempt to establish and maintain communication with the master.